Last Updated: May 22, 2026

 Logs and metrics storage

-Having pods write logs and metrics data to persistent storage is a handy way of ensuring that this data is not lost when the pods shut down.
-You could also use data collectors or APIs to collect or pull logs and metrics data from pods to an external tool, but storing the data in a PVC by default provides assurance that you won't lose important observability data in the event that your pod stops running and you didn't pull all of the logs or metrics from it first for some reason.
+Having pods write logs and metrics data to persistent storage is a handy way of ensuring that this data is not lost when the pods shut down, and the same approach can support workloads like file servers that rely on shared files.
+You could also use data collectors or APIs to collect or pull logs and metrics data from pods to an external tool, but storing the data in a PVC by default provides assurance that you won’t lose important observability data in the event that your pod stops running and you didn’t pull all of the logs or metrics from it first for some reason.

 How to create a PVC and bind to a persistent volume: Tutorial